Congenital adrenal hyperplasia due to 21-hydroxylase deficiency: Stress coverage, crisis prevention, parental education

 To prevent this, all persons taking replacement glucocorticoids are taught to increase their doses in the event of illness, surgery, severe injury, or severe exhaustion.
-More importantly, they are taught that vomiting warrants an injection within hours of hydrocortisone (e.g., SoluCortef) or other glucocorticoid.
+More importantly, they are taught that vomiting warrants an injection within hours of hydrocortisone (e.g., SoluCortef) or another glucocorticoid.
 This recommendation applies to both children and adults.
 Because young children are more susceptible to vomiting illnesses than adults, pediatric endocrinologists usually teach parents how to give hydrocortisone injections.

 As an additional precaution, persons with adrenal insufficiency are advised to wear a medical identification tag or carry a wallet card to alert those who may be providing emergency medical care of the urgent need for glucocorticoids.

 Reconstructive surgery

 Surgery need never be considered for genetically male (XY) infants because the excess androgens do not produce anatomic abnormality.
-However, surgery for severely virilized XX infants is often performed and has become a subject of debate in the last decade.
+However, surgery for severely virilized XX infants is often performed and has become a subject of debate.

 Surgical reconstruction of abnormal genitalia has been offered to parents of severely virilized girls with CAH since the first half of the 20th century.
 The purposes of surgery have generally been a combination of the following: